insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 The Rules Of Thumb
 ------------------

-Consider the following ideas when planning ``source-framework-sink`` topologies:
+Consider the following ideas when planning ``source-module-sink`` topologies:

-- Use the framework in the bind mode, adapters in the connect mode; change if it does not work for you.
+- Use the module in the bind mode, adapters in the connect mode; change if it does not work for you.
 - The party which delivers multiplexed stream usually has the bind type; the party which handles a single (non-multiplexed) stream usually has the connect type.
 - Use the ``PUB/SUB`` pair when the pipeline or adapter is capable of handling the traffic in real-time.